Brad Rutter: Personal life

 Until 2009, Rutter lived in Lancaster, Pennsylvania, where he hosted InQuizitive, a local broadcast quiz show for high school students.
-He has also been a reader and judge for the high school National Academic Championship.
-He now lives in Los Angeles where he is pursuing acting.
+Rutter has also been a reader and judge for the high school National Academic Championship.
+He now lives in Los Angeles, where he is pursuing acting.

 Rutter is a lifelong fan of the Philadelphia Eagles.
-He gave the Eagles a shout-out during the Final Jeopardy! round of the third Jeopardy!
-Greatest of All Time Tournament game in 2020, where he wagered 4,133 points (a reference to the final score of Super Bowl LII, where the Eagles won their first Super Bowl in franchise history by defeating the New England Patriots 41–33) on a question about 21st century Oscar winners.
+He gave them a shout-out during the Final Jeopardy! round of the third Jeopardy!
+Greatest of All Time Tournament game in 2020 by wagering 4,133 points (a reference to the final score of Super Bowl LII, where the Eagles won their first Super Bowl in franchise history by defeating the New England Patriots 41–33) on a question about 21st century Oscar winners.